davidhoyle/github.io/_owncloud-clients/owncloud-clients.md

 ---
 layout: page
-title:  "Connect to ownCloud Using Desktop and Mobile Clients"
+title:  "Connecting to ownCloud Using Desktop and Mobile Clients"
 ---

 ## Connecting to ownCloud Using Desktop Clients